Jkutkut/42Madrid-Born2beroot/guide.md

 ### Give user su privileges

-Open the sudoers file:
+- Open the sudoers file:

 		su -
-	sudo visudo
+		visudo

-Add this line if not present:
+- Add this line if not present:

 		%sudo	ALL=(ALL) ALL

 	(a nice place to place it is just bellow this one)

 		root	ALL=(ALL) ALL

-Save and exit the file.
+- Save and exit the file.
 If done correctly, you can log back to your login account to check if it works.

-For example, now you should be able to execute this command without being root:
+- For example, now you should be able to execute this command without being root:

 		sudo apt update

 ## Installing tools: